crosswalk-project/crosswalk-website/README.md

 4. Test the results on the staging server
 4. Push the staging version to the live server via the script: `./site.sh push live`

+NOTE: You can determine the version of the website that is active by fetching the file [REVISION](https://crosswalk-project.org/REVISION).
+The part before the colon is the branch name, the part after the colon is the commit-id.
+This file is queried by several of the functions defined in scripts/common.inc.

 ## Cached dynamic content
 There are several pieces of content that are generated during the site development.
 These include: